 PDIR applies only to the INST_RETIRED.ALL precise event, and must use IA32_PMC1 with PerfEvtSel1 property configured and bit 1 in the IA32_PEBS_ENABLE set to 1.
 INST_RETIRED.ALL is a non-architectural performance event, it is not supported in prior generation microarchitectures.
-Additionally, current implementation of PDIR limits tool to quiesce the rest of the programmable counters in the core when PDIR is active.
+Additionally, on processors with CPUID DisplayFamily_DisplayModel signatures of 06_2A and 06_2D, the tool that programs PDIR should quiesce the rest of the programmable counters in the core when PDIR is active.